 Great leaders see mistakes as an opportunity to learn and overcome, rather than a setback.
 It’s a worthwhile endevour, and a valuable way to demonstrate the qualities that will make you a leader to trust.
 It should help position you to make the tough decisions and shape you as a leader, determined to come back even stronger.

 Often the path to being a successful leader will not be smooth.
 We all make mistakes.
 That much is clear.
 We might not all make the cataclysmic errors that bring down companies, but we will all get things wrong, to some degree, this week or next.
-But it’s what you do with failure and how you use it to propel you in a positive way, is the key factor that defines your character; both at the individual and the organisational level.
+But it’s what you do with failure and how you use it to propel you in a positive way, is the key factor that defines your character; both at the individual and the organizational level.

 As Ralph Waldo Emerson once said,